Exercises 4 β

 as a type alias for a pair of coordinates on a chessboard.

-Next, declare a function that, given a position on a chessboard, calculates the next position.
+Next, declare a function that, given a position on the chessboard, calculates the next position.
 Unlike Exercise 2.1, this function should not wrap from (7, 7) to (0, 0).
 Instead, consider (7, 7) as the last position.

 Exercise 4.5 β